Skip to main content

 In the event that, considering the situation existing on 12-31-2017, any of the related children has a disability and can prove a degree of disability equal to or greater than 33 percent, the recognized degree of disability will be reflected among those are indicated below:

-1. Disability of a degree equal to or greater than 33% and less than 65% (in the case of not being in situation 2).
+1. Disability of a degree equal to or greater than 33% and less than 65% (if not in situation 2).

-3. Disability of a degree equal to or greater than 65%.
+3. Disability equal to or greater than 65%.

-4. Judicial incapacitation by sentence of civil jurisdiction.
+4. Judicial incapacity by ruling of the civil jurisdiction.

 For children whose disability has been declared judicially, at least a degree of disability of 65 percent must be indicated, even if they do not reach said degree.